gmdfalk/blockify/README.md

 If there is no blockify package available on your distribution, you'll have to install it directly via one of pythons many installation tools.

 Before installing blockify, please make sure you have the appropriate dependencies installed:
-`pacman -S python pulseaudio gst-python alsa-utils pygtk python-dbus python-setuptools python-gobject python-docopt`
+`pacman -S git python-pip gst-python pulseaudio alsa-utils pygtk python-dbus python-gobject python-docopt wmctrl`

 Package names are for ArchLinux and will probably differ slightly between distributions.